Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects: Model setup

 \subsubsection{Stage 1: Friendship market}

+In friendship market, students supply themselves as their latent features, $\sigma(X)$.
 Students' preference parameters $\delta$ (dimension $(N \times 10)$) are functions of $\sigma(X)$.
 The ith row of $\delta$ matrix, $\delta_i$ is the preference parameters of student $i$. $\delta_{ik}$ indicates how much student $i$ prefers to have a friend with a higher value of latent characteristic $k$.
-Example \ref{example matching} illustrates the concept of preference parameters.
 We use two fully connected layers to model preference parameters $\delta(X)$: